Break These 5 Bad Marketing Habits Before 2015

 People subscribe to your newsletter because they’re interested in your organization’s work and mission.
 In fact, at no other time are they more interested than the moment they choose to go out of their way to give you their personal information.
 Indeed, MailChimp has found email subscribers are most engaged right after they sign up.

 However, a striking number of nonprofits don’t take advantage of this critical window.
-According to a Dunham+Company study, 37% of organizations don’t send any emails to new subscribers within the first 30 days they sign up.
-88% of organizations don’t send a welcome email series to new subscribers, either.
+According to a Dunham+Company study, 37 percent of organizations don’t send any emails to new subscribers within the first 30 days they sign up.
+Compounding that marketing mistake is that 88 percent of organizations don’t send a welcome email series to new subscribers, either.
 By foregoing this initial engagement, you risk disappointing supporters with your lack of communication, or losing their interest altogether.

 What to do in 2015: Send a personalized email immediately after signup.